huntdatacenter/docs/docs/do-science/faq/compute.md

 ### Why not upgrade to the latest version?

 For reliability, we aim to run one OS version below the latest Ubuntu long term release.
 That said, we do recognize the need to utilize newer OS versions to keep your science flying.
-These are available on IAAS and Blue machines.
+These are available on IAAS and spot machines.

 ### When will you do the upgrade?